paulpham157/vinagent/docs/docs/get_started/add_memory.md

 This feature allows to adhere `Memory` for each `Agent`.
 This is useful when you want to keep track of the user's behavior and conceptualize knowledge as a graph.
 As a result, it helps agent become more intelligent and capable of understanding personality and responding to user queries with greater accuracy.

 We structure our memory as a dictionary, where each key represents a user identifier.
-This memory is then injected into the Agent during initialization by setting `memory_path="your_memory_path.jsonl"`.
+This memory is then injected into the Agent during initialization by setting `memory_path="your_memory_path.jsonl"` as a long-term memory.

 Asking agent with user_id = 'Kan'